The Mac Orchard - HomeHelpFAQALEMIAForumsDrew's Picks

 Open source; $0

-Contrary to some popular belief, Firefox is not merely the original Mozilla browser with some user interface tweaks.
+Firefox is not merely the original Mozilla browser with some user interface tweaks.
 Many hundreds of thousands of lines of code were added or changed from the Mozilla base.
 For instance, preferences are handled quite differently, in a much more user-friendly manner.
 As with Mozilla, Firefox's interface can be changed using themes, but Firefox - unlike Mozilla - allows you to go even further by customizing many other aspects of the user interface, including the toolbar, and much more.

 Most importantly, a huge variety of Firefox Extensions enable various enhancements to the browsing experience.
 These are essentially small programs (or add-ons) that add new functionality to Firefox.
 Extensions enable Firefox to stay small and unbloated, while still enabling a great deal of customization (and additional features) to those who are more demanding.
 My particular favorite is the brilliant Web Developer toolbar, which adds a host of features that enable you to view and test various technical aspects of a web site, in surprisingly powerful ways.